nateinaction/n8.gay/content/about.md

 His current focus is making flight software verification fast enough to keep up with the hardware.
-Nate built the hardware-in-the-loop continuous integration pipeline that deploys and exercises every commit on a real engineering satellite before it can merge — 1,917 commits gated on hardware over the past year, and 132 hours of hardware test runtime.
+Nate built the hardware-in-the-loop continuous integration pipeline that deploys and exercises every commit on a real engineering satellite before it can merge.
 That work is the subject of *[F Prime to Flight Faster](https://txst-space-lab.github.io/fprime-to-flight-faster/)*, presented at SmallSat 2026.
 All of the hardware and software involved is open source.